Short story about a downturn in fortune.

 A few weeks later there was a worrying call from him.
 “The banking system over here is absolute rubbish,” he said, “I’m not able to bank my pay, I’ve had to pawn my watch.”

 “If you could send me a few hundred dollars, just until I can sort this mess out, that’d be great.”

 He told her how to send it via Western Union, to bypass the bank.

-That was the start of numerous amounts of money Tracy sent, always with his promise they were loans, and he’d repay her, after he’d sorted things out.
+That was the beginning.
+Tracy sent numerous amounts of money, always with his promise they were loans of course.
+He’d repay her, just as soon as he sorted things out.

 It took sometime, because poor Michael became ill.
 He had contracted Malaria.